 As per the provisions of the Companies Act, 2013 (the Act), unclaimed amount of Rs.
 40,080 in respect of dividend declared in the year 2010-11 have been transferred to the IEPF Authority.
 Further, as per the new requirements of the Act, 70,771 Equity Shares of Rs.
-10/- each of the Company held by 194 Members, in respect of which the Dividend amounts have not been claimed in seven consecutive years have also been transferred to the IEPF account.
+10/- each of the Company held by 194 Members, in respect of which the Dividend amounts have not been claimed in seven consecutive years have also been transferred to the DEMAT account of the IEPF Authority.